-Prospects that you reach when cold calling will often be very guarded, and there are some small yet powerful things you can do with your cold call script to decrease and defuse this guardedness.
+Prospects you reach through cold calling are often very guarded, and there are small yet powerful steps you can take with your cold call script to reduce and defuse this guardedness.

 Try not to sound like a salesperson

-When you sound like you are a salesperson, you will typically increase a prospect’s guard.
+When you sound like a salesperson, you typically raise a prospect’s guard.
 They will begin to protect themselves from a scenario where they have to deal with a salesperson trying to sell to them.
 If you agree with that, then try to design your so that it does not make you sound like a salesperson.

 Don’t mention your product in your introduction statement